nperra/ccs2021/README.md

 If you're a validated CCS2021 Organisation Committee member, any change you make is immediately visible on the website.
 If not, you need to make a _pull request_, and an authorised member must validate it to appear on the website.

 To edit a page, just clic the edit button (pencil) on the top-right corner.
 When you're finished, push the green button at the bottom.
 You can optionnally describe your change.
-All the history of changes is available, so we can revert to older version in case of a mistake.
+All the history of changes is available, so we can revert to an older version in case of a mistake.

 ## There are two types of pages: